Samanthaponce5/Ecomm-frontend/README.md

 ## Picology
-An eccomerce sight where you can shop around for many options of photography.
-You can buy, add it to your cart and when you are ready you can checkout to have it shipped to your home
+An e-commerce site where you can shop around for many options of photography.<br> You can buy, add it to your cart and when you are ready you can check out to have it shipped to your home

 ## Getting Started